quii/go-specs-greet/README.md

 ## Anatomy of bad acceptance tests

 For many years, I've worked for several companies and teams.
-Each of them recognised the need for acceptance tests, some way to test a system from a user's point of view and verify it works how it's intended, but almost without exception, the cost of these tests become a real problem for the team.
+Each of them recognised the need for acceptance tests, some way to test a system from a user's point of view and verify it works how it's intended, but almost without exception, the cost of these tests became a real problem for the team.

 - Slow to run
 - System still have numerous bugs
 - Brittle, expensive to maintain, seem to make changing the software harder than it aught to be
 - Can only run in a very specific environment, causing slow and poor feedback loops

 This all stems from not applying well-established and practiced engineering habits written by the authors mentioned above and others.
-You can't write acceptance tests just in the same way as you write unit tests, they require more thought and slightly different practices.
+You can't write acceptance tests just in the same way as you write unit tests, they require more thought and different practices.

-## Anatomy of good acceptance tests
+## TODO/WIP: Anatomy of good acceptance tests

+Acceptance tests start to spiral out of control when they become overly coupled to implementation detail.

+Let's say you intend to write an acceptance test around a website you're building.
+You decide to use a headless web browser to simulate a user clicking buttons on your website to help you verify it does what it needs to do.

+Over time, the markup of your website has to change as new features are discovered and engineers bike shed over whether something should be an `<article>` or a `<section>` for the billionth time.
+Even though your team are only making minor changes to the system that are barely noticeable to the real user, you find yourself having to frequently update multiple tests for boring reasons.

 TODO:

 - Talk about separation of domain and accidental complexity
 - Importance of polymorphism and re-use.
 Talk about how if the specs represent the "truths" of how we want the system to behave, we can verify it at various abstractions, from our domain code, to the application as a black box, to it being deployed to a staging environment, even to running it against live where CDNs can have an effect (bad cache headers or whatever)
+  - Double up as documentation
+  - Think about the _actual_ problem, not silly things like gRPC or HTTP
+    - Verify useful things, not implementation details
+    - Make tests less brittle, if implementation details change, it shouldn't have a big effect on the actual requirements.
+      - What the system does will remain fairly constant
+      - How it works, needs to be as flexible as possible

 ![Dave Farley on Acceptance Tests](https://i.imgur.com/nPwpihG.png)